By Hannah Hafter on May 4, 2017

 Mijente, which describes their work as “a movement that is not just pro-Latinx…but pro-Black, pro-women, pro-queer, and pro-poor because our community is all that and more” – is taking the lead on compiling exactly those resources.
 You can check out their detailed, crowdsourced “Expanding Sanctuary Policy Solutions” document here.
 Another fantastic resource is BYP100’s “Agenda to Keep us Safe,” their policy platform to end criminalization of Black youth.

-Keep an eye out for the Love Resists policy guide coming soon on the campaign website, and our next blog post in this series focused on Expanded Sanctuary for public schools!
+Keep an eye out for the Love Resists policy guide coming soon on the campaign website, and our next blog post in this series, Expanded Sanctuary in Our Schools!